open-toolchain/tekton-catalog/communication/README.md

 # Post to Slack task helper
 This Task sends a message to the Slack channel(s) integrated to your [Continuous Delivery toolchain](https://cloud.ibm.com/docs/services/ContinuousDelivery?topic=ContinuousDelivery-integrations#slack).

+The task will retrieve the Slack integration(s) as set in your Toolchain, based on the Slack domain (passed as paremeter) and post the message to the corresponding channel(s).

+The message, passed as a parameter, can be:
+- a Slack formatted JSON payload,
+- a text message (that will be converted to Slack JSON payload)
+- dynamically injected by a bash script
+- default message if not set

 ## Prereq
 ### Slack
 Create a [Slack Webhook](https://api.slack.com/messaging/webhooks).